 Exercise regularly: Any physical exercise releases chemicals that decrease both pain and inflammation.
 So, get moving!

 But don’t overdo it: Reynolds also warns against over-exercising as stressing the body too much will also release inflammatory chemicals into the blood stream.
 “A happy medium is best,” she explains.
 “Ground yourself… walk barefoot in the park, if that makes you happy.”

 Eat better: When you eat refined sugars or starches, there is a rapid rise in blood sugar.
 This, in turn, causes insulin levels to rise.
 And when insulin levels are high, it kicks up an inflammatory response.
 If this happens often, the body enters a state of chronic inflammation.
 The solution?
 Switch to an anti-inflammatory diet.
 This would include lots of leafy greens, fruits and spices for the antioxidants; essential, monounsaturated fats, like those found in nuts and olive oil; and high alkaline content foods such as avocados, leafy greens, soya beans, radish and broccoli.

 Get a health checkup: Untreated infections, like bronchitis or tooth decay, can create chronic inflammation.

 Manage your stress: Stress increases cortisol levels, which regulate the body’s anti-inflammatory response.
-While stress is an inevitable part of urban living, we can still minimise its effects by getting adequate sleep, exercising, meditating and getting professional counselling.
+While stress is an inevitable part of urban living, we can still minimise its effects by getting adequate sleep, exercising, meditating, aromatherapy, and getting professional counselling.

 Quit smoking: Smoking causes diseases such as bronchitis, which lead to long term inflammation.
 Another reason to quit!